-Three colleagues deserve a special word of appreciation.
-Dr R.G. van den Berg and, in particular, Dr J.J.
-Bos, both Department of Plant Taxonomy, Wageningen, were always ready to help in (re)wording the text.
-Mrs J. Stewart, Royal Botanic Gardens, Kew, U.K., polished the almost final text in such a considerate way that the author's style of writing is still recognizable.
-She also advised to make some major re-arrangements in order that the study would read well.
+Three of the colleagues mentioned above deserve a very special word of appreciation.
+Ronald van den Berg and, in particular, Jan Just Bos were always ready to help me in (re)wording the text.
+Joyce Stewart who is a knowledgeable colleague in orchidology, gradually became my overseas consulting botanist.
+She polished the almost final text in such a considerate way that my style of writing is still recognizable, but she also advised me to make some major re-arrangements in order that the thesis would read well.
+Both Joyce and her husband, Dr Donald P. M. Stewart, received me in a very cordial way during the month of December 1990, when I worked on my thesis in Kew as well as in Mannington.